manoa-bites/manoa-bites.github.io/index.md

 ### Milestone #2: Refinement

-<a href="https://github.com/orgs/manoa-bites/projects/4">Here is the link to our M2 project page.<a>
+<a href="https://github.com/orgs/manoa-bites/projects/4">Here is the link to our M2 project page.</a>

 In this upcoming Milestone we plan to add more information and functionality to our page.
 With our restaurant cards we aim to add more information about the restaurant(i.e. an image/logo, hours of operations, and brief description).
 Also we still need to make the favorites button on the restaurant card functional where it will save it to the Users favorites.